 2. Get plenty of daylight.

-Daylight is what ultimately regulate your wake/sleep cycle, so getting plenty of it, especially in the morning hours, will tell the body that is awake and its to stop producing melatonin.
+Daylight is what ultimately regulates your wake/sleep cycle, so getting plenty of it, especially in the morning hours, will tell the body that is awake and to stop producing melatonin.

 3. Dim the lights 1-2 hours before going to sleep